-1. Above list of projects includes only those for which the Rapid Response Fund (RRF) was utilized - LED has secured many other project wins for which the RRF was not utilized

-2. Several previously confirmed projects utilizing the Rapid Response Fund have pending contract approvals and / or expenditures
+- 1. List of projects on prior page includes only those for which the Rapid Response Fund (RRF) was utilized LED has secured many other project wins for which the RRF was not utilized - 2.
+Several previously confirmed projects utilizing the Rapid Response Fund have pending contract approvals and / or expenditures